JanMarvin/openxlsx2/README.md

   (overwritten or rewritten).
 Afterwards the `wbWorkbook` objects can be written as openxml files and processed by suitable spreadsheet software.
+- Finally, `openxlsx2` has a unified interface with snake_case functions and arguments.

 Many examples how to work with `openxlsx2` are in our [manual pages](https://janmarvin.github.io/openxlsx2/reference/index.html) and